zextras/tech-doc/source/carbonio-ce/usage.rst

 Currently, a mobile application to access a |product| mailbox is available.

-As new components like Chat and File will be available for |product|, dedicated mobile app will be made available as well.
+As new components like Chats and Files will be available for |product|, dedicated mobile app will be made available as well.

 ..